santiagobasso1/santiagobasso1/README.md

 - 🤯 Looking for a job that takes advantage of my skills
 - 📚 Learning something new every day
 - 🏆 Argentinian permanent resident ⚽️
-- 🧉 Born in uruguay
+- 🧉 Born in Uruguay

 ### Knowledge: